peteamiri/Tutorials/SalesForce/CertNote2.md

 Chatter, Profile, People, Groups, and Files tabs are available by default in the Chatter app.
 Select the Chatter app from the app menu in the top right corner of any page.
 If your administrator has added these tabs to other apps, you see the tabs in those apps unless you previously customized your display.
 In that case, add the tabs to those apps.
 Is Chatter the same as instant messaging?
-No, Chatter is a collaboration application that helps you connect with coworkers inside your Salesforce organization and share business information securely and in real time.
-Additionally, you can invite coworkers without Salesforce licenses to join Chatter.
-Invited users can view profiles, post on their feed, and join groups, but can't see your Salesforce data or records.
+No, Chatter is a collaboration application that helps you connect with coworkers inside your SalesForce organization and share business information securely and in real time.
+Additionally, you can invite coworkers without SalesForce licenses to join Chatter.
+Invited users can view profiles, post on their feed, and join groups, but can't see your SalesForce data or records.
 (Chatter Free License – 5000) You can invite users from the People tab or when adding members to a group.
 Additionally, you can add customers to groups you own or manage.
 Customers are users outside of your company's email domains.
 They have very limited Chatter access and can only see groups they're invited to and interact with members of those groups.
-Can I see updates if I'm not logged into Salesforce?
+Can I see updates if I'm not logged into SalesForce?
-To see updates when you're not logged into Salesforce, you can configure email notifications and use Chatter for your iPhone or BlackBerry device.
+To see updates when you're not logged into SalesForce, you can configure email notifications and use Chatter for your iPhone or BlackBerry device.
 What limits exist in Chatter?
 Chatter includes limits on:
 People and records you can follow 500